GhostKellz/reaper-rs/ROADMAP.md

 ## 📅 Status

-Current focus: **MVP completion and transition away from yay/paru dependencies.**
-Target: **Self-contained, reliable AUR helper with fast, async-native execution.**
+Current focus: **Post-MVP polish and implementing persistent features like pinning, rollback, and TUI interactivity.**

 ---